awjchen/SonoCleaner/doc/usersGuide.md

 ### Other sonomicrometry artifacts

-It is important to note that level-shifts and other artifacts may also be generated by other mechanisms that we will not focus on, for the reason that we are unable to address the complexity of the artifacts that can be generated by these other mechanisms.
+It is important to note that level-shifts and other artifacts may also be generated by other mechanisms.
+We will not focus on these mechanisms for the reason that we are unable to address the complexity of the artifacts that they can generate.
 For example, larger changes in the relative orientation of crystals may also cause level-shifts due to the fact that the some sonomicrometry transducers, moreso those that use disc-shaped piezoelectric crystals, "transmit" and "receive" ultrasound pulses in a direction dependent manner.
-The impacts of crystal reorientations on the include a vertical flipping of the ultrasound signal (when viewed on an oscilloscope).
+The effects of crystal reorientations on the ultrasound signal include a vertical flipping (when viewed on an oscilloscope).
 This "signal flip" will, in particular, flip the sign of the ridge on which the threshold triggers so that the ridge will then lie below the horizontal axis, where it can no longer meet the threshold.
 The threshold must then necessarily trigger on something else, causing a level-shift.
-However, during this flipping, the ultrasound signal can change in a complex manner, generating complex artifacts that both the software tool and the authors cannot address.
-Therefore, we urge the reader to keep in mind that this software tool and user's guide may only address the aspects of sonomicrometry discussed, and that the aspects discussed do not form a comprehensive list.
+However, during this flipping, the ultrasound signal can change in a complex manner, generating complex discontinuities that both the software tool and the authors cannot address.
+Therefore, we urge the reader to keep in mind that this software tool and user's guide can only address the aspects of sonomicrometry we discuss, which are not comprehensive.

 ### Typical sizes of level-shifts